getnikola/nikola/docs/manual.rst

             'featured_large_image_on_mobile': False,
             # Strip HTML from featured post text.
             'featured_strip_html': True,
-            # Contents of the sidebar, If empty, the sidebar is not displayed.
+            # Contents of the sidebar.
+If empty, the sidebar is not displayed.
             'sidebar': ''
         }
     }

-You can pick betweeen (up to) 1, 2, or 3 featured posts.
+You can pick between (up to) 1, 2, or 3 featured posts.
 You can mix ``featured_large`` and ``featured_small``, rest assured that Nikola will always display the latest posts no matter what setup you choose.
-If only one posts qualifies for the small cards, one card taking up all the width will appear.
+If only one post qualifies for the small cards, one card taking up all the width will appear.

 Both featured box formats display an image to the right.
-You can set it by changing the ``previewimage`` meta value to the full path to the image (eg. ``.. previewimage: /images/featured1.png``).
+You can set it by changing the ``previewimage`` meta value to the full path to the image (e.g. ``.. previewimage: /images/featured1.png``).
 This works best with images in portrait orientation.

-Note that, due to space constraints, only the large box may show the image on mobile, below the text (this behavior can be disbled).
+Note that, due to space constraints, only the large box may show the image on mobile, below the text (this behavior can be disabled).
 Small boxes never display images on mobile.
 In particular: ``xs`` and ``sm`` display only the large image, and only if configured; ``md`` displays only the large image, ``lg`` displays all three images.